aurowora/staff-request-bot/README.md

 mongo_database: "staff-requests"
 ```

+You can create a token in the Discord developer portal if you don't already have one.
+The bot needs the `Message Content` intent, the `Server Members` intent, and the `Presence Update` intent (the last two are not strictly necessary, but are required for the help command to display correctly per the framework).

 ### Usage

 Given `~` as the bot prefix, a new request board can be configured like so (where # prefixed names are channel mentions and @ prefixed names are role mentions):